| Written by Christian Aadal

 Before Automation: The Era of Manual Manufacturing

 Before the era of automation, manufacturing was predominantly manual.
-Skilled artisans and workers were the primary means of production, with processes heavily reliant on human labor and traditional tools.
+Skilled artisans and workers were the primary means of production, with processes heavily reliant on human labour and traditional tools.
 This era, while skilled, was marked by slower production rates, inconsistent quality, and limited scalability.
 The capacity for mass production was minimal, and the manufacturing industry was ripe for a transformative change.

-What is the Automation of a Manufacturing process?
+What is the Automation of a Manufacturing Process?

 Automation of manufacturing processes is the application of various technologies to control and monitor production processes, reducing the need for human intervention.
 This encompasses everything from basic control systems to advanced robotics and artificial intelligence.